-Brussels Sprout Carbonara is a huge deal for me, this is so good that it instantly earned a place in my family’s regular dinner rotation.
+This creamy Brussels Sprout Carbonara instantly earned a place in my family’s regular dinner rotation.
 You’re going to love this classic Italian comfort food made even more irresistible with one of my favorite veggies.

 This is one of those combinations that just makes sense.
 Pasta carbonara is probably one of the first things a lot of us learned to make, maybe back in college, where easy but satisfying recipes ruled.
 I love it, but don’t find myself making it so much these days, I guess because it seems a little too simple for a full family meal.
 But get this — sauteing a whole bunch of shredded Brussels sprouts along with the diced pancetta transforms this plain meal into a really well rounded dish and somehow makes it even more cravable.
 It’s a great way to introduce kids to Brussels sprouts, too, because their flavor and texture are toned down.

 TIP: Cut the sprouts in little wedges instead of shredding them if you’d like more texture.
 Just make sure to saute them a little longer.